abrokecube/ravenfall-channelbot/README.md

 # ravenfall-channelbot
 Runs under the username `CubedHelperBot` in my Ravenfall towns.
 It is not very configurable (you will have to edit the code directly).
 Code written with AI assistance.

-I am currently working on a rewrite in the `modularize-compartment` branch. :D
+I am slowly working on a rewrite in the `modularize-compartment` branch. :D

 Bot is configured in `channels.json` and `.env`.
 These files must exist.
 Examples of these files are in [`channels_example.json`](/channels_example.json) and [`.env.example`](/.env.example)